mkwilbux/rsp-sw-toolkit-installer/sensor-sw-repo/README.md

 ## Getting Started

 If you are using one of the build.sh scripts from either the native, docker or edge-x directories, the sensor-sw-repo will automatically be installed.
-However, if you wish to install it manually or need to install an updated version, follow the steps outlined below.
+However, if you only need to install an updated version, use the update.sh script from this repository.
+If you are adventurous and wish to install it manually, follow the steps outlined below.

 ```
 # Copy the tar ball into the deploy directory